Skip to main content

 #

-Waymo announced plans to bring robotaxis to Dallas:
+Waymo announced plans to bring its fully autonomous robotaxis to Dallas as part of its “Texas Triangle” strategy:

-• Part of Waymo’s strategy to cover the “Texas Triangle”—the corridor connecting Dallas, Houston, Austin, and San Antonio
+• Coverage area: Part of corridor connecting Dallas, Houston, Austin, and San Antonio

 Tesla Robotaxi Service